 - 2 Tbsp cultured buttermilk

 Make the Crème Fraîche: Combine the cream and buttermilk in a clean glass jar.
 Partially cover and let stand in a warm spot until thickened, about 24 hours.
-The crème fraîche should be very thick like a pudding.
+The crème fraîche should be very thick like greek yogurt.

 Store in an airtight container in the refrigerator for up to 2 weeks.